 End the Day in Travestere – Around 5 pm

 For the second night, I definitely recommend dining in the Trastevere neighborhood.

 This area is probably one of my favorite areas in Rome.
 The cobblestone streets with their many shops, boutiques, restaurants, and cafes are really charming.
-Thus, I recommend not only coming for a quick dinner, but also plan in some time to stroll the neighboorhood before having, some hopefully, great food.
+Thus, I recommend coming for a quick dinner and plan in some time to stroll the neighborhood before having some hopefully great food.

 If you spend your last evening here, you will probably have a great last memory of Rome!

 DAY TRIP FROM ROME

 Vatican City is a must-see in, well, I would say Rime though it is not part of Rome.
 However, it was one of the highlights of my Rome trip.
 And so I highly suggest staying 3 days in Rome so you can add a day trip to your itinerary.
 But if you can also add it to your 2-day itinerary and visit Vatican City in half a day/day.

 This tiny country (the smallest in the world, to be more precise) lies within Rome, and crossing countries is made easy.